rasteric/hooks/Readme.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/rasteric/hooks)](https://goreportcard.com/report/github.com/rasteric/hooks)
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-Hooks is a package that implements a global repository of callbacks called _hooks_, which are functions that take an arbitrary number of arguments and return a value and an error.
+Hooks is a package that implements a global repository of callbacks called _hooks_, which are functions that take an array of empty interface values and do not return anything.
 Every hook has a fixed integer number, which must be attributed by the user of the package.
 Adding a function returns an integer ID for that function that can be used to remove it later.
 This might seem redundant and makes the package slower, but it is a requirement for the use it is intended for.
 The package is thread safe.

 ## Usage

-`type HookFunc func(a []interface{}) (interface{}, error)`
+`type HookFunc func(a []interface{})`

 The function signature of a hook.